Pyomo/mpi-sppy/doc/src/spokes.rst

 For minimization problems, `outer bound` means `lower bound`.

-Frank-Wolf
+Frank-Wolfe
 ^^^^^^^^^^^

-This bound is based on the paper `Combining Progressive Hedging with a Frank--Wolfe Method to Compute Lagrangian Dual Bounds in Stochastic Mixed-Integer Programming` by Boland et al. It does not receive information from the hub, it simply sends bounds as they are available.
+This bound is based on the paper `Combining Progressive Hedging with a Frank--Wolfe Method to Compute Lagrangian Dual Bounds in Stochastic Mixed-Integer Programming` by Boland et al [boland2018]_.
+It does not receive information from the hub, it simply sends bounds as they are available.
 Compared to the Lagrangian bounds, it takes longer to compute but is generally tighter once it reports a bound.

 Lagrangian
 ^^^^^^^^^^

-This bound is based on the paper `Obtaining lower bounds from the progressive hedging algorithm for stochastic mixed-integer programs` by Gade et al. It takes
-W values from the hub and uses them to compute a bound.
+This bound is based on the paper `Obtaining lower bounds from the progressive hedging algorithm for stochastic mixed-integer programs` by Gade et al [gade2016]_.
+It takes W values from the hub and uses them to compute a bound.

 Lagranger